-An oasis of relaxation just 8 km from Perugia in which to stroll and enjoy the harmony of nature, perhaps following the botanical itinerary that will take you on a discovery tour of the characteristics of the plants and trees that live on the 2 hectares of park that surround the Posta Donini historic residence.
+An oasis of relaxation just 8 km from Perugia in which to stroll and enjoy the harmony of nature, perhaps following the botanical itinerary conceived by the owners that will take you on a discovery tour of the characteristics of the plants and trees that live on the 2 hectares of park that surround the Posta Donini historic residence.

 As guests arrive at the villa, they are welcomed by an elegant Italianate garden planted in the 1600s, home to several centuries-old trees, including the majestic 250 years old Ginkgo Biloba (whose leaf inspired the logo of the wellness hotel Posta Donini) and a marvellous Lebanese cedar that is more than 300 years old, whose branches seem to reach out and embrace those who come to sit in its shade.

 Part of the garden is home to pine trees and perfumed boughs of jasmine frame the spacious square in front of the old 1800s stables.
 Two large nettle trees stand guard with reassuring strength and vigour at the park and villa and render access to the lane truly unique.
 The garden is further embellished by terracotta amphorae that date to the late 1600s and old stone benches.